elucian/bee/syntax/processing.md

 **Reading a Text:**

 Text is iterable by "row".
 The row separator CR or CRLF.
 So we can read a text line by line.
-You can use _scan_ iteration to check every line of text.
+You can use _for_ iteration to check every line of text.
 Each row is a string.
-You can also parse a row word by word using a nested _scan_.
+You can also parse a row word by word using a nested _for_.

 **Note:**
 The text also support escape sequences like a normal string.
 However in a text literal we do not have to escape the single quote symbols: "'".
 We have to escape the double quotes like: "This is \"quoted\" text".
 This is very rare since quoted text should use symbols: "« »" like "«quoted»".